-Turning the screw clockwise tightens bobbin tension; turning counterclockwise loosens the tension.
+Turning the screw clockwise tightens the bobbin tension; turning counterclockwise loosens the tension.

 See the tiny screw on the bobbin case of my CS6000i sewing machine?
 I’ve removed the bobbin and pulled the case out from my workspace.

 However, if you’re still having problems after troubleshooting with all these suggestions, it might be time to take your sewing machine in to be examined by a professional.